bacontime/blog-mirror/media/amazongames.md

 ---

+## Local Multiplayer Games

 ## Full list In reverse chrono order

-Horace
+- Horace
-Loom
+- Loom
-Hero's Hour
+- Hero's Hour
-We the Revolution
+- We the Revolution
-The Dig
+- The Dig
-Defend the Rook
+- Defend the Rook
-Castle on the Coast
+- Castle on the Coast
-Zak McKraken and the Alien Mindbenders
+- Zak McKraken and the Alien Mindbenders
-Beasts of Maravilla Island
+- Beasts of Maravilla Island
-Recompile
+- Recompile
-Scourge Bringer
+- Scourge Bringer
-Suzerain
+- Suzerain
-Maniac Mansion
+- Maniac Mansion
-Fishing North Atlantic
+- Fishing North Atlantic
-Fell Seal
+- Fell Seal
-WRC 8
+- WRC 8
     - Local:
-Calico
+- Calico
-Gone Viral
+- Gone Viral
-Across the Grooves
+- Across the Grooves
-Astrologaster
+- Astrologaster
-Bang Bang Racing
+- Bang Bang Racing
     - Local:
-The Crows Eye
+- The Crows Eye
-Giana Sisters Twisted Dreams
+- Giana Sisters Twisted Dreams
     - Local:
-Metal Unit
+- Metal Unit
-8 Doors
+- 8 Doors
-Rain World
+- Rain World
     - Local:
-Darkside Detective
+- Darkside Detective
-Clouds and Sheep 2
+- Clouds and Sheep 2
-Shattered
+- Shattered
-Out of Line
+- Out of Line
-Cat Quest
+- Cat Quest
-Mail Mole
+- Mail Mole
-Galaxy of Pen and Paper
+- Galaxy of Pen and Paper
-Nanotale
+- Nanotale
-Various Monkeys Island
+- Various Monkeys Island
-Guild Ascension
+- Guild Ascension
-Turnip Boy
+- Turnip Boy
-Steamworld Quest
+- Steamworld Quest
-Look Inside
+- Look Inside
-The Stillness of the Wind
+- The Stillness of the Wind
-Crypto Against All Odds
+- Crypto Against All Odds
-Pesterquest
+- Pesterquest
-Golazo!
+- Golazo!
     - Local:
     - Okay.
 Sports.
     - It's a soccer game where you are encouraged to attack the other team.
 Cute and well made, but didn't really stick for me.
-As Far As the Eye
+- As Far As the Eye
-Ashwalkers
+- Ashwalkers
-Double Kick Heroes
+- Double Kick Heroes
-Two Point Hospital
+- Two Point Hospital
-Abandon Ship
+- Abandon Ship
-In Other Waters
+- In Other Waters
-Fahrenheit Indigo Prophecy
+- Fahrenheit Indigo Prophecy
-W2C 7 World Rally Championship
+- W2C 7 World Rally Championship
-Paper Beast
+- Paper Beast
-MorkRedd
+- MorkRedd
     - Local:
     - Bad.
     - Poorly Optimized.
 Slow.
 Dull autoscrolling.
 Stay in a spotlight as it slowly moves along.
 Pull a lever.
 Die because the edge detection on the light is iffy.
-Spellcast University
+- Spellcast University
-Youtubers Life OMG!
+- Youtubers Life OMG!
 - Tales of Monkey Island
 - Demon Hunter 2
 - Liberated